Career Outlook: Human Resources

 Reach out to enrollment coach Kristy Craig for one-on-one help answering your questions and finding the right courses to fit your schedule and goals.

 HR Certificate Program Details

-- 4 classes, complete in as little as six months
+- Complete in as little as 6 months

 - Receive credit for SPHR and PHR re-certification through HRCI